Frequently Asked Questions

 Copy music files to the folder you pointed SugarSpin at (whether that's on your NAS, your hard drive, or an external drive).
 Then go to Settings and click Rescan Library.
 SugarSpin will discover all new albums and tracks automatically.
 It also runs periodic background scans to pick up changes.

-SugarSpin runs on your local network by default.
-To access it remotely, you have a couple of great options.
-You can use Cloudflare Tunnel to securely expose your server to the internet.
-Just point a custom domain (like music.yourdomain.com) to your server's IP and port 3333 through a Cloudflare tunnel.
-Alternatively, Tailscale is a zero-config VPN that lets you access your server from anywhere as if you were on your home network.
+SugarSpin runs on your local network by default, and you only ever give it one address.
+To reach that address from anywhere, set up remote access once.
+Tailscale (recommended) is a free, zero-config private network that lets you access your server from anywhere as if you were on your home Wi-Fi, so your same home address keeps working on cellular.
 Install it on your server and on your phone or laptop, and you're connected.
-Both options keep your server secure without opening ports on your router.
+Or use Cloudflare Tunnel to expose your server at a clean public HTTPS address (point a domain like music.yourdomain.com at port 3333 through the tunnel).
+Both keep your server secure without opening ports on your router.

 Cloudflare Tunnel creates a secure, encrypted connection between your server and Cloudflare's network.
 You set up a custom domain name (like music.yourdomain.com), configure it to point to your server on port 3333, and Cloudflare handles the rest.
 No need to open any ports on your router.
 It's free for personal use.